Sarah Forbes Bonetta

-Sarah Forbes Bonetta (Note: a few sources have "Sara" instead of "Sarah") or Sally Forbes Bonetta (born Aina or Ina; c.
-1843 – 15 August 1880) (Note: Aina is a Yoruba name that describes the fact that she was born through a nuchal cord complication) was ward and goddaughter of Queen Victoria.
-She was believed to have been a titled member of the Yewa clan of the Yoruba people in West Africa, who was orphaned during a war with the nearby Kingdom of Dahomey as a child, and was later enslaved by King Ghezo of Dahomey.
+Sarah Forbes Bonetta (Note: Some sources say "Sara" instead of "Sarah".) or Sally Forbes Bonetta (born Aina or Ina; c.
+1843 – 15 August 1880) (Note: Aina is a Yoruba name that describes the fact that she was born through a nuchal cord complication.) was ward and goddaughter of Queen Victoria.
+She was believed to have been a titled member of the Yewa subgroup of the Yoruba people in West Africa who was orphaned during a war with the nearby Kingdom of Dahomey as a child, and was later enslaved by King Ghezo of Dahomey.
 She was given by Ghezo as a "gift" to Captain Frederick E. Forbes of the British Royal Navy and became a goddaughter of Queen Victoria.
 She married Captain James Pinson Labulo Davies, a wealthy Lagos philanthropist.